-For 1966, finally the “street” version of the GT Malzoni was available for the buyers.
+For 1966, finally the “street” version of the GT Malzoni was available for buyers.

-Right before the end, Jorge Lettry became partner at Luminari and as his first contribution he changed the name of the the car to “Puma”, after it was also redesigned by Anisio Campos.
+Right before the end, Jorge Lettry became a partner at Luminari and as his first contribution, he changed the name of the car to “Puma”, after it was also redesigned by Anisio Campos.

 When the production was finished, no more than 35 (all together, Malzonis and Pumas) were built.